Botanical and herbal products global regulatory

 • Are intended to be used without the supervision of a medical practitioner and are not administered by injection.

-• Scientific literature establishing that the active substances of the medicinal products have been in well-established medicinal use within the EU for at least ten years, with recognised efficacy and an acceptable level of safety.
+• Scientific literature establishes that the active substances of the medicinal products have been in well-established medicinal use within the EU for at least ten years, with recognized efficacy and an acceptable level of safety.

-• Involves assessment of mostly bibliographic safety and efficacy data.
+• Involves the assessment of mostly bibliographic safety and efficacy data.

 • Stand-alone or mixed application